NateEag/how-i-code/content/caring-for-users.rst

 simple, robust ways to bypass and override the automation, because `all systems fail`_.

+..
+TODO Add link to The Moral Economy of Tech.
+It might pair well with the observation that you need to care for the people who do *not* use your software as well as your users: https://idlewords.com/talks/sase_panel.htm

 Protect them.
 If someone who does not use the software requests a feature, discuss it with actual users.
 Only add it if it helps them.
 If users request a feature that seems short-sighted or unwise, work with them to fully understand